brodieG/diffobj/CRAN.md

-This is a minor release to address the undeclared dependencies in packages raised by Professor Hornik.
+This is a minor release primarily intended to address the undeclared dependencies in tests raised by Professor Hornik.

 I have removed the tests in question completely from the built package.
 Previously, these tests